Faresaymann/E-learning/README.md

  ``` bash
  npm run dev
  ```
-      (assuming you have a dev script configured with tools like nodemon).

       Test the API:
        Use a tool like Postman or cURL to test endpoints:
           Sign Up: POST /api/auth/signup